Soft Skills: A Helpful Guide

 This month we take a look at the importance of demonstrating soft skills effectively and we hope this helpful guide can provide you with the information you need to hone and improve your soft skills.

-Although many of you will have heard the term soft skills, you may not know how to improve these when dealing with the media, and sometimes a quick and simple refresher can help.
+Although many of you will have heard the term soft skills, you may not know how to improve these when presenting or dealing with the media, and sometimes a quick and simple refresher can help.

 What are soft skills?